 Appearance/Personality: A real head-turning beauty but ill at ease with some of the negative attention it brings, thinking it undermines her accomplishments.
 She is a sweet Southern girl, down-to-earth, athletic, assertive, and scrappier than her appearance lets on.
 Her style is generally understated but put together.
 She has a lean, tone build, which she works diligently to maintain, flowing honey-blond curls, gently sun-kissed skin, gem-cut blue eyes, and a delicate neck that looks like it was made to be draped in diamonds.
 Too bad it never is.

 The Weir Family: Growing up, Fiona’s family rarely had much money.
 Though the Weir family was middle class, they struggled to make ends meet after taking on the burden of raising several other children when Fiona’s aunt and uncle were killed in a car crash.
 The children had no other family to turn to and rather than let them enter into the system, Fiona’s parents took them in, but this put a strain on their finances and relationship.
 However, the Weirs managed to scrape by with the help of their neighbors, church, and community.
 This instilled a strong sense of community in Fiona early on and a desire to protect the town and to give back to the other families.
-Her father, Brody Weir, works as one of the groundskeepers for the Biltmore Estate, and her mother, Jennyfer Weir, was a high school English teacher, who became embroiled in a scandal after having sex with one of her students, one Fiona knew.
-She harbors a lot of anger toward her mother over this vile incident, and some residual hostility toward the student in question too, feeling a sense of shame and betrayal over the whole ordeal.
+Her father, Paul Weir, works as one of the groundskeepers for the Biltmore Estate, and her mother, Jennyfer Weir, was a high school English teacher, who became embroiled in a scandal after having sex with Brian Redman, who was one of her students and one of Fiona’s friends.
+She harbors a lot of anger toward her mother over this vile incident, and some residual hostility toward Brian too, feeling a sense of shame and betrayal over the whole ordeal.

-Teenage Years – An All-Around American Girl: Fiona was popular, approachable, outgoing, and clique-defying.
-She was particularly drawn to sports, martial arts, and debate.
+Teenage Years – An All-Around American Girl: Fiona was popular, approachable, outgoing, and clique-defying, and so friendly it was like she never met a stranger.
+Her closest confidant became Paz McNamara, who was surprisingly Fiona’s opposite in many ways.
+Fiona was particularly drawn to sports, martial arts, and debate.
 She was also involved with several after school clubs, one focusing on hiking, rock climbing, another in ballroom dancing.
 She met the mentor who would change her life and inspire her to become a police officer while pursuing these activities.
 Detective Liam Talbot arranged for an internship for Fiona with the Sheriff’s office when she was in college.
 Sadly, Liam was later killed in the line of duty during a heist gone wrong.
 The case was closed, but the circumstances of his death have always seemed a little fishy to her.
 And she means to dig a little deeper.
 Fiona made note that one of the local burnouts she went to high school with was there during the crime, a victim on the scene, who had gotten half of his hand blown off.
 She’s not entirely convinced Jimbo’s story adds up.